polyminer1/rhminer/README.md

   -list                 List all gpu in the system -diff                 Set local difficulyu. ex: -diff 0.832 -logfilename          Set the name of the log's filename.
 Note: the log file will be overwritten every time you start rhminer
-  -extrapayload         An extra payload to be added when submiting solution to local wallet.
+  -apiport              Tcp port of the remote api.
+Default port is 71111.
+Set to 0 to disable server -worktimeout          work timeout.
+Default is 60 seconds -extrapayload         An extra payload to be added when submiting solution to local wallet.
   -displayspeedtimeout  Display mining speeds every x seconds.
 Default is 10 -processpriority      Set miner's process priority.
 0=Background Process, 1=Low Priority, 2=Normal Priority.
 Default is 2.
 WARNING: Changing this value will affect GPU mining.